 In 2022’s Food as Medicine Symposium – The Bridge to Health, participants took a deep dive into food as medicine and learned about three specific topics: how partners are building healthy communities [environments] through accessible, healthy, affordable food; why we need to share our program metrics to advance healthcare policy; and how food and nutrition organizations are integrating within healthcare to address food insecurity and health.
 The symposium featured over 15 national speakers from across the country, together with local experts, discussing these topics in detail.

-In 2023, we will continue this work as we explore Transformative Practices for Health. we will focus on the food industry, food equity, and lifestyle medicine.
-This year we will highlight partners’ food and nutrition practices that are rooted in integrity, accountability, and transparency and creating meaningful and sustainable change in both clinical and population health outcomes.
+In 2023, we continued this work as we explored Transformative Practices for Health. we focused on the food industry, food equity, and lifestyle medicine.
+We also highlighted partners’ food and nutrition practices that are rooted in integrity, accountability, and transparency and creating meaningful and sustainable change in both clinical and population health outcomes.

 The 2023 Agenda

-This year we are generously hosted by the University at Buffalo’s Jacobs School Of Medicine and Biomedical Sciences
+In 2023, we were generously hosted by the University at Buffalo’s Jacobs School Of Medicine and Biomedical Sciences